Stance, Posture, & Hand Position-Part I

 In this current segment I will in some detail touch upon the rudiments of boxing, traditional skills as they were once taught more than a century ago by a number of legendary trainers.
 Such foundational skills, not so prevalent among modern day coaches nor prizefighters, would lead to the development of several All Time Great pugilists many of whom are still unmatched today in terms of overall refinement as well as accomplishment.

-In speaking of legendary trainers or all time great fighters I make no reference to any present day trainers or fighters, nor am I referring to any trainers or fighters who’ve come along in the past 20 years.
+In speaking of legendary trainers and or fighters I make no reference for the most part to their modern day contemporaries.
 That said, I do think both Terence Crawford and Naoya Inoue are a couple of throwback type pugilists to keep an eye on.
 Rather I’m alluding to a bygone era when boxing as a major sport was prime time.
 That would be the Golden Era or the 1920’s up through the 1980’s and slightly beyond.

 It goes without saying that the more you do something the better you get and boxers of the past fought significantly more, sometimes 2 or 3 times during the course of a month while today’s prizefighters are lucky enough to compete a handful of times a year if that.

 Having said that and for those with an eye for the sport, there’s simply not much of a comparison at all and for the most part that applies to today’s trainers.
 Leaning more towards supposed scientific gains in nutrition and conditioning, present day trainers are quite inept when it comes to teaching proper boxing fundamentals, an art which has seemingly been lost on all but a small minority.